Group-29-RentalHub/Rental-hub/README.md

 # Rental-hub
-This is our project for developing arental mobile app with flutter
+This is our repository  for developing a rental mobile app with flutter